Lee Boyd Malvo: D.C. sniper attacks and other shootings

+Arrest, prosecutions, and convictions

+Malvo and Muhammad were arrested while sleeping in a vehicle at a rest stop near Frederick, Maryland on October 24, 2002.

 Malvo was initially arrested under federal charges, but they were dropped.
-He was transferred to Virginian custody and sent to jail in Fairfax County.
-He was charged by the Commonwealth of Virginia for two capital crimes: the murder of FBI analyst Linda Franklin "in the commission of an act of terrorism" (the phrase being added to Virginian law after the September 11 attacks) and the murder of more than one person in a three-year period.

-He was also charged with the unlawful use of a firearm in the murder of Franklin.
+He was transferred to Virginia custody and sent to jail in Fairfax County.
+He was charged by the Commonwealth of Virginia for two capital crimes: the murder of FBI analyst Linda Franklin "in the commission of an act of terrorism" (the phrase being added to Virginia law after the September 11 attacks) and the murder of more than one person in a three-year period.
+Malvo was also charged with the unlawful use of a firearm in the murder of Franklin.
 Initially, a Fairfax attorney, Michael Arif, was appointed to represent him, along with Thomas B. Walsh and Mark J. Petrovich.
 Later, prominent Richmond attorney Craig Cooley was appointed to the team and assumed a leadership role.

-Due to extensive pre-trial publicity around the entire Washington metropolitan area, a change of venue was granted.
-The trial was moved more than 150 miles to Chesapeake, Virginia.
+Due to extensive pre-trial publicity around the entire Washington metropolitan area, the trial was moved more than 150 miles to Chesapeake, Virginia.
 Malvo pleaded not guilty by reason of insanity to all charges on the grounds that he was under Muhammad's complete control.
 One of Malvo's psychiatric witnesses testified that Muhammad, a member of Nation of Islam, had indoctrinated Malvo into believing that the proceeds of an extortion attempt would be used to begin a new nation of only pure black young persons somewhere in Canada.

 During the trial, Cooley said that violent video games had contributed significantly to Malvo's state of mind and his willingness to commit murder.
 Cooley said, "He's trained and desensitized with video games, computer games, to train him to shoot human forms over and over."
 Sociologists Lawrence Kutner and Cheryl K. Olson, however, argue in their book Grand Theft Childhood that other factors were much more significant.
 "In court, Lee Malvo admitted that he trained by shooting a real gun at paper plates that represented human heads.
 Also, Malvo had a long history of antisocial and criminal behavior, including torturing small animals, one of the best predictors of future violent criminal behavior."

-On December 18, 2003, after nearly 14 hours of deliberation, a jury convicted Malvo of both charges.
+On December 18, 2003, after nearly 14 hours of deliberation, a Virginia jury convicted Malvo of both capital murder charges in connection to the killing of Linda Franklin.
 On December 23, the jury recommended a sentence of life in prison without the possibility of parole.
 On March 10, 2004, Malvo was sentenced to life in prison without parole.

 On October 26, 2004, under a plea bargain to avoid a possible death penalty, Malvo entered an Alford plea to the charges of murdering Kenneth Bridges and attempting to murder Caroline Seawell while Malvo was in Spotsylvania County, Virginia.
 He also pleaded guilty to two firearms charges and agreed not to appeal his conviction for the murder of Franklin.
 He was sentenced to life in prison without parole for murder, plus eight years imprisonment for the weapons charges.